FOR IMMEDIATE RELEASE

-HOOPSVILLE TO HOST 3rd ANNUAL 12 HOUR MARATHON OF HOOPS THURSDAY
+HOOPSVILLE TO HOST 5th ANNUAL 12 HOUR MARATHON OF HOOPS ON FEB.
+1

-HUNT VALLEY, Md. – For the third consecutive year, there will be 12 hours of wall-to-wall Division III basketball on Thursday for everyone to enjoy.
-The 3rd Annual Hoopsville Marathon Show airs Thursday, Feb.
-4 hosted by Dave McHugh.
+HUNT VALLEY, Md. – For the fifth consecutive year, there will be 12 hours of wall-to-wall Division III basketball for everyone to enjoy.
+The 5th Annual Hoopsville Marathon Show airs Thursday, Feb.
+1 hosted by Dave McHugh.

-Hoopsville, the premier show for anything and everything related to Division III basketball, will go from 10 a.m. to 10 p.m.
-ET on Thursday to celebrate Division III basketball.
+Hoopsville, the premier show for Division III basketball, will air from 10 a.m. to at least 10 p.m.
+ET on Thursday to celebrate Division III hoops.
 It serves as a way for fans to catch-up on the season which has entered the final four weeks of the regular season.
 The 12-hour marathon show will feature guests from around the country including coaches who will help break down conferences races and take a look at teams positioning themselves for the NCAA tournament.
-Viewers can catch the show by visiting www.d3hoopsville.com and can interact with McHugh on Twitter (@d3hoopsville) or by visiting the show’s Facebook page (www.facebook.com/hoopsville).
+Viewers can catch the show by visiting www.d3hoopsville.com or on the show’s Facebook page (www.facebook.com/Hoopsville).
+Fans can also interact with McHugh on Facebook, Twitter (@d3hoopsville), or by emailing the show (firstname.lastname@example.org).

-"For 15 years, 'Hoopsville' has provided Division III men's and women's basketball a platform rarely afforded to small college sports and given programs, coaches and student-athletes nationally a voice they deserve," said Ira Thor, Director of Athletic Communications at New Jersey City University and D3SIDA President.
+"For 15 years, 'Hoopsville' has provided Division III men's and women's basketball a platform rarely afforded to small college sports and given programs, coaches and student-athletes nationally a voice they deserve," said Ira Thor, Director of Athletic Communications and Marketing at New Jersey City University, CDMAC Chair and D3SIDA Past President.
 "D3hoops.com is the source for Division III basketball information and 'Hoopsville' allows those in the Division III basketball community to hear from the players, coaches and administrators directly.
 Dave's knowledge of Division III basketball is evident every time he's on the air.”

 “This show has become more than just something I enjoy doing,” McHugh added.
 “We know people look forward to hearing from coaches, players, administrators and others around the country and talking Division III basketball.
 We want to continue doing the show and making an impact on the sport along with the Division.”